techidaily/site-games-able/source/_posts/10-fun-texting-games-to-play-on-chat-with-friends-and-family.md

  While there is an app for everything, you don't need to download any apps to play games with your friends.
 Text-based games can provide hours of fun, and all you need is SMS text messaging or a chat app such as WhatsApp or iMessage.

- While there are plenty of[free mobile games without ads or in-app purchases](https://www.makeuseof.com/tag/free-mobile-games-no-ads/) , you may want to play something even simpler.
+ While there are plenty of [free mobile games without ads or in-app purchases](https://www.makeuseof.com/tag/free-mobile-games-no-ads/) , you may want to play something even simpler.
 The uncomplicated games listed below can be played over text or chat without the need to download and install yet another app on your phone.

  If you play these in a messaging app, you're also not limited to just two participants.
 Suggest playing one of these in a group chat with family or friends, and you suddenly have a multiplayer option open to you.